podaac/token-dispenser/README.md

 # launchpad-token-dispenser
-    This project aims to create a centralized token dispenser lambda function.
+    This project aims to create a centralized Token Dispenser Service (TDS) lambda function.
 Any application requiring access to a launchpad token can call this lambda with input parameters and receive a response containing the launchpad token, its creation time, and expiration time (all in EPOCH format).